MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 SVMs are effective for handling high-dimensional data and can handle both linearly separable and non-linearly separable datasets by using appropriate kernels.
 They are commonly used in image classification, text classification, and bioinformatics, among other applications.

-## 15. Explain K-nearest neighbor application in detail:
+## 15. Explain K-nearest neighbor application in detail

 ###### Ans15

 K-Nearest Neighbors (K-NN) is a simple yet effective classification algorithm based on the principle that data points in the same class tend to be close to each other in the feature space.
 Here's how K-NN works and an application example:

 Working of K-NN: